NeuroTechX/ntx_slack_archive/general.md

  **firassafieddine** :

- >yeah, that would be the last resort
+ >ideally i would like to be able to extract this data stream